valerioviale/valerioviale/README.md

 Check out my  <a href="https://github.com/valerioviale?tab=repositories" rel="nofollow"> projects </a>!

+Let's play some 🕹️🧱 <a href="https://valerioviale.github.io/Tetris_Javascript/" rel="nofollow">Tetris!</a>

 💻 Visualize your <a href="https://github.com/valerioviale/visualize_linkedin_connections" rel="nofollow">LinkedIn connections</a>

-🤖 Creating with Python a <a href="https://github.com/valerioviale/MaterialityMatrix" rel="nofollow">Materiality Matrix</a>
+🤖 Create with Python a <a href="https://github.com/valerioviale/MaterialityMatrix" rel="nofollow">Materiality Matrix</a>

 💬 Send automated message to your <a href="https://github.com/valerioviale/LinkedinAutomation" rel="nofollow">LinkedIn connections</a>